123 Compute.Net

 Scientists don't like to be told that a valid reason for what an animal does is the possibility that it does it with any consciousness."

-Dr. Steven Pinker, an M.I.T. scientist and author of "Suhagra 50 buy online," said that at the heart of the debate is the question of human primacy.
+Dr. Steven Pinker, an M.I.T. scientist and author of "How the Mind Works," said that at the heart of the debate is the question of human primacy.
 "In earlier times the issue was of whether we are mere animals, and to separate and exalt human worth.
 Ironically, there has been the same kind of moralistic return from animal fans who say we shouldn't mistreat them because they think and feel the way we do."

 Dr. Pinker believes that human beings alone are genetically programmed to learn language spontaneously and easily.
 "I think it is rather an ironic definition of animals to tend to enoble them by training them to mimic humans."